Receiving jobs and communicating with merchants

 - Try to respond within a few hours.

-- Keep in mind that the prospective merchant has not seen your name before.
-Your reply email will include a link to your Experts profile, but you should introduce yourself, and provide context on the work you do.
+- Your reply email will include a link to your Experts profile, but you should introduce yourself, and provide context on the work you do.

-- Messages from prospective merchants are sent to multiple experts.
+- If the prospective merchant did not contact you directly, then the job request was sent to multiple experts.
 To avoid overwhelming the sender with follow-up emails, consider reducing the number of messages you send before hearing back.

 - The sender might not know a lot about Shopify or ecommerce in general.
 This is an opportunity to educate them on the steps for starting or moving their business online.